 Students who earn a bachelor of arts in Communication will be prepared to work in today's global communication network in a broad range of fields, including public relations and advertising, corporate communication, marketing and sales, as well as for churches and Christian ministries.
 The Communication Department offers two concentrations – public relations and digital media.

 In addition to classroom studies, students can broaden their learning experience through projects that take them into the community.
-Whether through covering actual news, developing public relations projects for local organizations, or shooting video documentaries, students have many opportunities to apply their skills in real work-world situations.
+Whether developing public relations projects for local organizations or shooting video, students have many opportunities to apply their skills in real work-world situations.
 An internship that gives students the chance to work within their chosen concentration is required for graduation.
 Programs for study abroad are also offered.

 The world has a dire need for ethical communicators, and a degree in Communication from Anderson University gives graduates an opportunity to create an impact for Christ in the workplace.
 Media ethics and professional values based on Christian principles play a central role in the courses offered as well as in other activities such as internships, field trips and appearances by guest speakers.